Intensive Care Registrars at Te Whatu Ora - Health New Zealand Te Tai Tokerau, Northland

 Mō tēnei tūranga mahi | About this role

 This post is accredited for training by the College of Intensive Care Medicine for 6 months of core ICU training, foundation training and rural exposure requirement.
-It is also accredited by the colleges of emergency medicine, general medicine, and rural hospital medicine training.
+It is also accredited by the colleges of anaesthesia, emergency medicine, general medicine, and rural hospital medicine training.

 Te Whatu Ora is committed to Te Tiriti o Waitangi and holds stewardship for equitable health outcomes for Māori as Tāngata Whenua as the highest priority.